-The British Phonographic Industry has elevated Roz Groome to helm its legal department as general counsel, with effect from Nov.
+The British Phonographic Industry has elevated Roz Groome to helm its legal department as general counsel, effective Nov.
 1.

-A trained solicitor, Groome steps up into the role vacated by Geoff Taylor, who returns to the IFPI after a 16-month stint with the London-based labels trade body.
+A trained solicitor, Groome steps up into the role vacated by Geoff Taylor, who returned to the IFPI after a 16-month stint with the London-based labels trade body.

 Groome's experience is "second to none," says BPI chairman Peter Jamieson, to whom she reports.
 In a statement, Jamieson adds Groome "has proven herself to be a staunch defender of the recording industry's rights in a string of high-profile cases over the past three years."

 A graduate of both Oxford and Cambridge, Groome has been instrumental in a string of successful legal cases for the BPI, including actions involving CD Wow and EasyInternetCafe, and has been a key player in the trade body's campaign against illegal filesharing.